danmarksmiljoeportal/Datakatalog/doc/frontend/README.md

 ])
 ```

+#### id

+As described above, the datasetState is stored in the local storage in the browser.
+This datasetState is only accassible for the pages within the same hostname.
+This means that in the case where you have multiple maps on the same hostname, they will all share the same local storage and by that the same datasetState.

+If you have a map that shouldn't share the same datasetState with another map with the same hostname, you can add an `id` (any string) to the Client API.
+Then the datasetState will be stored in the local storage with that id and will only be shared with onther maps that uses the Client API with the same id.

+In most cases this isn't relevant, but in some it might.

 ### OpenLayers

 To use the Client API with [OpenLayers](https://openlayers.org/), the active datasets can be added to the map with: